pseudoDjnn/Wishagram/README.md

 ## Description

 - What is the purpose of this repository?
 This project is design where Users can publish their wishes.
-Post and comment on other users.
-This applications follows the MVC paradigm in its stucture and uses Handlebars.js as the templating language, Se<br/>
+Post and comment on other users wishes.
+This applications follows the MVC paradigm in its stucture and uses Handlebars.js as the templating language, Sequelize as the ORM<br/>

-A site built using the MVC framework allow a user to signup and login afterwards.
-They can post comments that are tech related and comment on other posts.
-A delete option is individualized to the user if they wish!

 # Table of Contents